All 3 Health Care Reimbursement Arrangements (HRAs) Reshaping Small Business Health Insurance

-Small business health insurance will see big changes coming in January 2020 — and the changes have already started.
-That’s a result of health reimbursement arrangements, or HRAs.
+Big changes to small business health insurance went into effect in January 2020: that’s a result of health reimbursement arrangements, or HRAs.
 HRAs are a bipartisan effort to alleviate healthcare costs by spreading healthy individuals across the market.

-The easiest way to think about an HRA is that an employee finds a health plan that works best for them.
+The easiest way to think about an HRA is that employees find a health plan that works best for them.
 Then, their employer reimburses premiums and qualified medical expenses.
 The result?
 Increased flexibility allows for more personalized plan choice for the employee, less risk management for the employer, and greater tax efficiency for all.

 In a world filled with such an abundance of health insurance acronyms, it’s important to make the distinction between an HRA, an HSA (Health Savings Account), and an FSA (Flexible Spending Account).